kj7rrv/altimeter-practice/README.md

-indicator.setRoll(roll);			// Sets the roll of an attitude indicator indicator.setPitch(pitch);			// Sets the pitch of an attitude indicator indicator.setAltitude(altitude);		// Sets the altitude of an altimeter indicator indicator.setPressure(pressure, true/false);	// Sets the pressure of an altimeter indicator.
-If the second parameter is true, the units will be set to milibars.
-Leave it blank or false and it will be in inHg indicator.setTurn(turn);			// Set angle of turn of a turn coordinator indicator.setSlip(slip);			// Set position of slip ball of a turn coordinator.
+indicator.setRoll(roll);			// Sets the roll of an attitude indicator indicator.setPitch(pitch);			// Sets the pitch of an attitude indicator indicator.setAltitude(altitude);		// Sets the altitude of an altimeter indicator indicator.setPressure(pressure, milibars);	// Sets the pressure of an altimeter indicator.
+If the second parameter is true, the units will be set to milibars. indicator.setTurn(turn);			// Set angle of turn of a turn coordinator indicator.setSlip(slip);			// Set position of slip ball of a turn coordinator.
 Range is between 0 and 1, 0.5 being the middle. indicator.setHeading(heading);			// Sets the heading of a heading indicator